coder/envbuilder/docs/proxy.md

 You may see a different IP address.
 If you do, use that wherever we use `172.17.0.2` below.

 A new directory called certs should also be present in your current working directory.
 It will contain a CA certificate called  `mitmproxy-ca-cert.pem`.
-This will be what we provide to Envbuilder to help it trust our proxy.
+This will be what we provide to Envbuilder to trust our proxy.

 Optionally, inspect the certificates served by mitmproxy:
 ```bash